raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Terminate Session

 There may be rare cases where a server is overloaded and wishes to shed load.
-If the server simply closes connections, the likely behaviour of clients is to detect this as a network failure, and reconnect.
+If the server handles this by simply closing connections, the likely behaviour of clients is to detect this as a network failure, and reconnect.

-To avoid this reconnection implosion, the server sends a Terminate Session TLV (2) to inform the client of the overload situation.
+To avoid this reconnection implosion, the server sends a Terminate Session TLV (0) to inform the client of the overload situation.
 After sending a Terminate Session TLV the server MUST NOT send any further messages on the connection.

-The Terminate Session TLV (2) MUST NOT be initiated by a client.
+The Terminate Session TLV (0) MUST NOT be initiated by a client.
 If a server receives a Terminate Session TLV this is an error and the server MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

-Upon receipt of the Terminate Session TLV (2) the client MUST make note of the reconnect delay for this server, and then immediately close the connection.
+Upon receipt of the Terminate Session TLV (0) the client MUST make note of the reconnect delay for this server, and then immediately close the connection.
 This is to place the burden of TCP's TIME-WAIT state on the client.
-After sending the Terminate Session TLV the server SHOULD allow the client five seconds to close the connection, and if the client has not closed the connection after five seconds then the server SHOULD abort the connection with a TCP RST.
-(In the Sockets API this is achieved by setting the SO_LINGER option to zero before closing the socket.)
+After sending the Terminate Session TLV the server SHOULD allow the client five seconds to close the connection, and if the client has not closed the connection after five seconds then the server SHOULD abort the connection with a TCP RST (or equivalent for other protocols).
+(In the BSD Sockets API this is achieved by setting the SO_LINGER option to zero before closing the socket.)

 The SSOP-DATA is as follows: